 Other types of exotic marks are also rare.
 Sound marks, like design marks, are easy to make unique.
 The Twentieth Century Fox fanfare, for example, does not sound like anything naturally occurring.
 It is registered, and so are the Aflac duck quack and the Tetris melody.
-But the TMEP warns that sounds that "resemble or imitate 'commonplace' sounds or those to which listeners have been exposed under dif-
+But the TMEP warns that sounds that "resemble or imitate 'commonplace' sounds or those to which listeners have been exposed under different circumstances, which must be shown to have acquired distinctiveness."33 It gives as examples "alarm clocks, appliances that include audible alarms or signals, telephones, and personal security alarms," all of which "make the sound in their normal course of operation."34